Power of Attorney Wisconsin | 10 Types – Free Forms

 How to Revoke a POA?

-For the most part, the principal can choose to dissolve any power of attorney form at any point in time by simply filling out the Wisconsin Revocation of power of attorney form.
+For the most part, the principal can choose to dissolve any form at any point in time by simply filling out the Wisconsin Revocation of power of attorney form.

 Although this decision falls solely in the hands of the principal, it should only take place under circumstances that call for it.

-To revoke a Wisconsin power of attorney, the principal must complete any of the following under state rules and regulations:
+To revoke it, the principal must complete any of the following under state rules and regulations:

-• Creating a written document that terminates the power of attorney
+• Creating a written document that terminates the POA

 • Creating another power of attorney that supersedes the previous one